 During the year ended December 31, 2020, net cash used in operating activities was RMB167.2 million (USD25.6 million), primarily due to our net loss of RMB779.2 million (USD119.4 million), offset by certain adjustments of RMB614.9 million (USD94.2 million) and negative working capital change in our operating assets and liabilities of RMB2.8 million (USD0.4 million).
-The certain adjustments consisted primarily of the fair value changes of financial instruments with preferred rights of RMB579.3 million (USD88.8 million), share-based compensation expense of RMB25.2 million (USD3.9 million), the net foreign exchange differences of RMB6.8 million (USD1.0 million), and depreciation and amortization expense of RMB1.4 million (USD0.2 million).
+The certain adjustments consisted primarily of the fair value changes of financial instruments with preferred rights of RMB579.3 million (USD1.0 million), share-based compensation expense of RMB25.2 million (USD0.2 million).
 The negative working capital change in operating assets and liabilities was primarily due to an increase in other receivables and prepayments of RMB9.4 million (USD1.4 million) driven by prepayments to the clinical trials related vendors for CBP-307 and CBP-201 and preparation for the production of CBP-201 to be used in future clinical trials and an increase in other non-current assets of RMB3.9 million (USD0.6 million) due to higher deductible value-added tax, or VAT, balances which can offset against future VAT payables.
-These decreases in working capital were offset by an increase in trade payables and an increase in other payables and accruals of RMB10.4 million (USD1.6 million) due to timing of payments on outstanding payables and increases in research and development activities related to clinical trials for CBP-307 and CBP-201.
+These decreases in working capital were offset by an increase in trade payables and an increase in other payables and accruals of RMB10.4 million (USD1.6 million) due to timing of payments on outstanding payables and increases in research and development activities related to clinical trials for CBP-201.